imadalishah/LaneChangingAlgorithm/README.md

 **Tuning the Pure Pursuit Controller**

 The control rule may be revised to make tuning easier by scaling the look-ahead distance with the vehicle's longitudinal velocity.
 At four distinct constant velocities, namely 5 m/s, 10 m/s, 15 m/s, and 20 m/s, the pure chase controller is tested..

 **Results**

-	**Tracking of Lane Change Course **
+**-	Tracking of Lane Change Course **

 ![image](https://user-images.githubusercontent.com/57298558/229784022-09295b31-67f7-402b-a87c-f4c4b56f26da.png)